Local Bat Control Information

 You’ll want to avoid bat control when flightless young could be present, usually May through September in California.
 Excluding the parents will starve the young and create odor problems and an infestation of flies.
 Most bats leave in late fall in most areas, making winter an ideal time to implement bat control exclusion techniques.

 Using netting is a relatively simple technique to exclude bats from a structure.
 Using polypropylene bird netting and hanging it over the exit point of the bats will allow the bats to leave.
-After about 7 days remove the netting and seal the openings with minimal expansion foam.
+After about seven days, remove the netting and seal the openings with minimal-expansion foam.

 Another method of bat control involves using a plastic tube, which the bats can fly out of but cannot fly back into.
-Wait 7 days remove the plastic tube and seal the opening with minimal expansion foam.
+Wait seven days, remove the plastic tube, and seal the opening with minimal-expansion foam.

-Contact Wildlife Removal Services for all of your Bat control / prevention needs in San Diego.
+Contact Wildlife Removal Services for all of your bat control and prevention needs in San Diego.
 We specialize in bat removal, bat eviction, and bat exclusion repairs.
 We follow all state and federal laws regarding the control and prevention of bats on your home or business.